-The Virginia Administrative Process Act (Sections 9-6.14:1 et seq.) establishes specific requirements that the Department must follow in reviewing and making regulations.
+The Virginia Administrative Process Act (Title 2.2, Chapter 40) establishes specific requirements that the Department must follow in reviewing and making regulations.
 Although not considered as mandates, agency public participation guidelines adopted as required by the APA affect the process for making regulations.

-The Virginia Register Act (Sections 9-6.15 et seq.) establishes requirements relating to the public availability of information about state agency regulations.
+The Virginia Register Act (Title 2.2, Chapter 41) establishes requirements relating to the public availability of information about state agency regulations.
 State agencies must file information concerning regulations with the Registrar of Regulations for publication in the Virginia Register of Regulations and the Virginia Administrative Code.

-The Virginia Freedom of Information Act (FOIA) (Sections 2.1-340 et seq.) establishes requirements concerning the disclosure of records held by the Department that are requested by the public.
+The Virginia Freedom of Information Act (FOIA) (Title 2.2, Chapter 37) establishes requirements concerning the disclosure of records held by the Department that are requested by the public.
 This Act also establishes requirements concerning the conduct of board meetings.
 Based on the requirements of this Act, the Department has adopted certain policies relating to the conduct of board meetings and the disclosure of records that affect the agency's handling of requests from the public for access to records.

-The FOIA (Section 2.1-343) also establishes requirements concerning public notification of meetings.
+The FOIA also establishes requirements concerning public notification of meetings.
 State agencies, boards, etc., are required to provide notice of public meetings.
 Normally this notice is provided by publication of the meeting information in the Virginia Register of Regulations.
 Currently there are twenty boards associated with the Department that hold at least one meeting a year for which such notice must be provided.

-Section 58.1-3239 of the Code of Virginia, which relates to special tax assessment of land for preservation purposes, establishes the State Land Evaluation Advisory Council, which includes the Commissioner and certain other state officials.
+Section 58.1-3239 of the Code of Virginia, which relates to special tax assessment of land for preservation purposes, establishes the State Land Evaluation Advisory Council, which includes the Commissioner and certain other state

 Section 58.1-3240 establishes the duties of the Commissioner for providing uniform standards to localities for determining whether real estate qualifies as being devoted to agricultural use for the purposes of tax assessment.
-The current standards make the Commissioner responsible for interpreting these standards at the request of local commissioners of revenue.
+The current standards make the Commissioner responsible for interpreting these standards at the request of local commissioners of revenue

 Several state laws that create different boards, foundations and councils make the Commissioner a member of trustee with certain duties and responsibilities.
-Some of these include the following: Soil and Water Conservation Board (Section 10.1-502), Sheep Industry Board (Section 3.1-1075), Virginia Charity Food Assistance Advisory Board (Section 3.1-1105), Virginia Agricultural Council (Section 3.1-22.4), Chippokes Plantation Farm Foundation (Section 3.1-22.8), Virginia Equine Center Foundation (Section 3.1-22.3), Virginia Horse Industry Board (Section 3.1-22.49), Radiation Advisory Board (Section 3.1-22.3), State Certified Seed Board (Section 3.1-276), and Plant Pollination Advisory Board (Section 3.1-610.25).
+Some of these include the following: Sheep Industry Board (Title 3.2.
+Chapter 21), Virginia Agricultural Council (Title 3.2, Chapter 29), Chippokes Plantation Farm Foundation (Title 10.1, Chapter 2), Virginia Horse Industry Board (Title 3.2, Chapter 17), Radiation Advisory Board (Title 32.1, Chapter 6), State Certified Seed Board (Title 3.2, Chapter 40), and Plant Pollination Advisory Board (Title 3.2, Chapter 28).

-The Agricultural Stewardship Act (Sections 10.1-559.1 et seq.) establishes requirements concerning the Commissioner's handling of complaints received about water pollution involving agricultural activities, the investigation of these complaints, the approval of plans to correct any pollution problems, assurance that such plans are implemented in accordance with a timetable established by the Act, and the publication of an annual report on the handling of complaints.
+The Agricultural Stewardship Act (Title 3.2, Chapter 4) establishes requirements concerning the Commissioner's handling of complaints received about water pollution involving agricultural activities, the investigation of these complaints, the approval of plans to correct any pollution problems, assurance that such plans are implemented in accordance with a timetable established by the Act, and the publication of an annual report on the handling of

-The Virginia Personnel Act and related federal and state regulations and policies affecting personnel matters establish requirements that the Department must fulfill in the management of human resources.
+The Virginia Personnel Act and related federal and state regulations and policies affecting personnel matters establish requirements that the Department must fulfill in the management of human resources